devtoguk/milestone-3-THINGS-TO-DO/README.md

 7. How do I find newly added activities.
 8. How do I keep a list of my favourite activities.

-### Advertiser (future)
+### Advertiser Stories
+-  (this is part of our future development, as the app gets more popular)
-1. How do I get my banner on the website?
+2. How do I get my banner on the website?
-2. How can I find out how many clicks my banner has received.
+3. How can I find out how many clicks my banner has received.

 ## Information Architecture
 ### Database Choice